zfox23/hiring-senior-frontend-engineer/README.md

         - For this project, I'm using **Google Chrome v97.0.4692.99 on Windows 11**.
 I will make little to no effort to validate that this Dashboard works on other browsers.
 - ❓ There are no project requirements here pertaining to user accessibility.
     - Assumption: Don't think too hard about accessibility.
-        - Note: 😞
 - ❓ Why does the project scaffolding include a link to an "About" page when this application is explicitly a one-page app?
     - I'm going to remove `about.tsx` from the project entirely.
 - ❓ Why does the Figma design for this application include a "Logout" button?
 What is that button supposed to actually do?
     - In my implmentation, I'm going to remove the "Logout" button entirely from the UI, since it doesn't serve any known purpose.
 - ❓ Neither the spec below nor the mockup discuss app failure states.
-    - Assumption: I'm going to focus mainly on the "golden path" and not spend much time on app failure states.
+    - Assumption: I'm going to focus mainly on the "golden path" and not spend too much time on app failure states.
 - ❓ Should this application show data about past launches, or should it include data about future launches as well?
     - Assumption: This application will only show data about past launches.
 - ❓ Regarding the "summary statistic cards" at the top of the page: